Blog

 Laboratory 101: Improving the Laboratory Billing Process To Prevent Common Errors

-Medical laboratories (clinical labs and pathology practices) generate large volumes of tests annually, so it’s no surprise they also experience some of the highest denial rates in the healthcare sector.
+Medical laboratories generate large volumes of tests annually, so it’s no surprise they also experience some of the highest denial rates in the healthcare sector.

 Years ago, armed with robust budgets and sizable margins, laboratories didn’t feel the need to invest in highly functional laboratory revenue cycle management (lab RCM) technology and often wrote off these denials, believing the effort to resubmit wasn’t worth the time and resources required to work the claims.

-They weren’t overly concerned about leaving money on the table because they were profitable and of the belief that denials were just a daily part of doing business.
+They weren’t overly concerned about leaving money on the table because they were profitable and believed denials were just a daily part of doing business.

 Unfortunately, those days are gone, and every dollar counts.
-Today’s laboratories face several market pressures and challenges forcing them to look inwardly and evaluate laboratory billing system shortcomings while identifying areas where improvement needs to be a priority.
+Today’s laboratories face several market pressures and challenges, forcing them to look inward and evaluate their laboratory billing systems while identifying areas where improvement needs to be a priority.

-Laboratory billing (in-house or with an external lab RCM service) has traditionally been viewed throughout the industry as a backend process rather than one that begins on the front end at order origination.
+Lab billing (in-house or with an external RCM management company) has traditionally been viewed throughout the industry as a late-stage process rather than one that begins at the front end at order origination.

 Case Study: Leveraging LIS System & Lab RCM Integration to Improve the Laboratory Billing Process

-However, a backend RCM process represents a missed opportunity because the reality is that the best laboratory billing process starts when the order comes into the laboratory, not when the report is final.
+However, a backend lab RCM process represents a missed opportunity because the reality is that the best laboratory billing solutions begin when the order enters the laboratory, not when the report is final.

 Learn More: The LigoLab Difference: Demonstrating the Power of Lab RCM Automation in the Clinical Laboratory

-Missing patient demographics account for most laboratory denials.
-Laboratories that recognize this and take the time to implement a laboratory billing system that captures the patient’s name, address, and phone number on the front end of the lab billing cycle will experience immediate improvement.
+Missing patient demographics lead directly to laboratory denials.
+Laboratories that recognize this and take the time to implement advanced laboratory billing solutions that capture the patient’s name, address, and phone number on the front end of the RCM cycle will experience immediate improvement.

 Learn More: Reduce Denials and Stop Revenue Leakage With Integrated Laboratory Billing Management